Jie0618/PhysicsRegression/README.md

 After downoading and replace it with the empty `model.pt` file, you can play with `example.ipynb` as a demo example.

-Other data which is necessary for training or evaluation can be downloaded from [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should be placed in the `data` directory.
+Other data which is necessary for training, evaluation and physics applications can be downloaded from [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should be placed in the `data` directory.

 ## Training